takeshape/nextjs/README.md

-# @takehsape/shape-tools
+# @takeshape/shape-tools

 Tools primarily for working with Next.js based projects in build and CI environments using Vercel, Netlify and GitHub.
 Supports [penny](https://github.com/takeshape/penny).

+If you're looking for the full-featured TakeShape CLI, this isn't it!
+[Head over here](https://www.npmjs.com/package/@takeshape/cli) or run `npm install @takeshape/cli`

 ## Installation

-You should primarily use this package installed in a project and then aliased via npm scripts.
+You should use this package installed in a project and then aliased via npm scripts, or in CI, but it's not intended for global use.
+You may run into issues if you do.

 ```sh
 $ npm install @takeshape/shape-tools --save-dev